Agelf123/nn_conceptual_from_scratch/README.md

-# 7.01-neural-network-conceptual-lab
-Week 7, Lab 1: Neural Network Conceptual Lab
+# Neural Network Conceptual Lab

 In this lab, you'll focus on the conceptual aspects of a neural network.
 By the end, you should be able to answer these questions:
 - What does each piece of a perceptron do?